VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/ram.md

 {{< columns >}}

 Well, for one, you need to get a feel for when something might be a memory error.
 Generally, if you see issues that you can't attribute to anything in software, where there's no obvious pattern, it's a good bet that it's memory.
-Assuming you're on an x86(_64) system, like *most* laptops or desktops, you can check with <span style="font-family: Arial">𝐖</span> [Memtest86(+)](https://en.wikipedia.org/wiki/Memtest86).
+Assuming you're on an x86(_64) system, like *most* laptops or desktops, you can check with [Memtest86(+)](https://en.wikipedia.org/wiki/Memtest86).
 It often needs to run for a few hours to find anything, but when it does you'll get a big red error.

 Unfortunately, this probably means you need to buy new RAM.
 In the absolute worst case, maybe a new CPU if the memory controller has gotten damaged, but this is unlikely.